ChristianSilvermoon/Modularized-Shell-Runtime-Config/bash-extras/README.md

 When listing Bookmarks, a bookmark corresponding to your current directory is listed in green and invalid bookmarks are listed in red.

-Note: You unfortunately **CANNOT** use bookmark short hand with `shopt -s auto_cd` like you can with the Directory Stack.
+Note: You unfortunately **CANNOT** use bookmark short hand with `shopt -s autocd` like you can with the Directory Stack.
 The "%" with a word is normally reserved `fg` shorthand in BASH anyhow.

 ### Improved Directory Asscension
 Tired of typing `cd ../../../..` ?